soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/datainvestigations/overview-people-of-interest.md

 ---
-title: "Work with custodians in Advanced eDiscovery (Preview)" ms.author: markjjo
+title: "Work with people of interest in a data investigation" ms.author: markjjo
 author: markjjo
 manager: laurawi